 This was one of the first things I tried when I bought the quad and during the flight, I switched the controller off with my heart beating around 200bpm.

-The Phantom 2 immediately flew to the pre-designated (via the software) height of 20 metres, flew back to me, where I had set the GPS co-ordinates, and safely landed by itself pretty much on the exact spot it took off from…excellent, and “phew”!
+The Phantom 2 immediately flew to the pre-designated (via the software) height of 20 metres.
+It then flew back to me, where I had set the GPS co-ordinates, and safely landed by itself.
+Pretty much on the exact spot it took off from.
+Excellent, and "phew"!

 More recently, I flew the Phantom 2 right down to 10% battery power and again, it hit failsafe mode (10% is again set as an adjustable parameter in the included DJI software).